-If you decide not to use a lawyer, you must put your address, telephone number, fax number (if available), and email address (if available) on the first page of every document you file with the court and let the court know if this contact information changes so that the court can contact you if needed.
+If you decide not to use a lawyer, you must put your address, telephone number, fax number (if available), and e-mail address (if available) on the first page of every document you file with the court and let the court know if this contact information changes so that the court can contact you if needed.

-4) Where can I find a lawyer to help me with my appeal?
+Where can I find a lawyer to help me with my appeal?

 You have to hire your own attorney if you want one.
-You can get information about finding an attorney on the Self-Help Guide to the California Courts at https://selfhelp.courts.ca.gov/get-free-or-low-cost-legal-help.
+You can get information about finding an attorney on the California Courts Online Self-Help Center at www.courts.ca.gov/selfhelp-lowcosthelp.htm in the Getting Started section.